 The second pile was for “I’m not ready to choose yet” items.
 Those are the things where you can’t quite decide if you’re ready to say goodbye just yet, but you can’t commit to keeping them either.
 For example, I found an amazing shirt that I bought because I fell in love with it in the store but then I realized it doesn’t really go with anything else I own.
 But I still love it!
 So this pile was where I could keep it for just a little bit longer to see if I can find the perfect skirt or pants to pair it with.
 Meanwhile, the Not Yet status is a reminder that I do need to make a decision soon.

-92% of the women own at least one clothing item they have never worn.
+Ninety two percent of the women own at least one clothing item they have never worn.

 This one isn’t technically a pile, but anything that I decided was a definite “heck YES” item got put right back on the rack.
 These were all the clothes that I either wear all the time or that I know I will wear for specific occasions.
 Either way, they’re things that I absolutely love and do not want to part with.